 We'd go for walks, twice a day, morning and night, for twelve years.
 We did it because he needed it, of course.
 It was my responsibility, and if he didn't get the walk, he was getting screwed.
 I was always surprised that people would be surprised.
 Raining?
 Got to go for a walk.
 Three feet of snow?
 Got to shovel, and then go for a walk.

 Some people would have resented this - it's a lifetime commitment (his lifetime, not yours).
 Some people shouldn't have dogs.
 It was never a question for me.
-I think that part of what helped me catch the lovely but elusive Mrs. Borepatch was that she liked how I was with Jack.

 We had fabulous walks, too.
 Up in Maine, there was a forest trail not 100 yards from my door.
 Here in the People's Republic of Massachusetts, folks would drive for an hour to take that walk.
 It was almost always just Jack and me.
 Big pine trees.
 Otters.
 Old stone fences from when people actually tried to grow crops there.